casl-pointlaz/avt_vimba_camera/README.md

 ln -sf "Vimba_5_0/Tools/Viewer/Bin/x86_64bit/VimbaViewer" "$HOME/Desktop"
 ```

+### Jetraw

+Download jetraw package from https://github.com/Jetraw/Jetraw/

+Header files should already be included in this repo.

+Put all lib files in
+./lib/jetraw/libxxx.so

+Default license in /home/pointlaz/.config/jetraw/license.txt
+Default calib file in /home/pointlaz/.config/dpcore/002kk.dat

 ### ROS Driver

 Once you've successfully connected to your camera using Vimba Viewer, you can continue with the ROS driver install: